 - Lifelong Learning through BGS publications

-To be eligible for membership, the academic ranking of those being considered must place them in the upper seven percent of the junior class, upper ten percent of the senior class, or upper twenty percent of the graduating master's class.
+At UCCS College of Business, to be eligible for membership, the academic ranking of those being considered must place them in the upper ten percent of the baccalaureate degree graduating class or upper twenty percent of the master’s degree graduating class.
 While almost 300,000 students receive bachelor's or master's degrees in business in the U.S. each year, only about 19,000 students are elected to membership in Beta Gamma Sigma.

 Delta Sigma Pi (Mu Chi Chapter)

 Delta Sigma Pi is a professional, co-ed fraternity open to all business and economics students, of any standing or emphasis.
 Through this organization, members will meet others with similar interests, strengthen their networking skills, give back to the community, and prepare for the business world.
 Each semester, DSP sponsors many professional events like: "Marketing Yourself" workshops that cover resume and professional dressing tips, and the Career Networking Night that brings employers to the students!
 These activities are open to all UCCS students and help our students stand-out when applying for jobs and internships.

 Learn more by visiting the official fraternity website.